aloutfi/twitter_to_mastodon/README.md

 # Migrating from Twitter to Mastodon, a developer's guide

+If you are longtime Twitter user like me, you probably have some questions:

 1. [WTF is Mastodon?](https://docs.joinmastodon.org/)
 2. How do I choose my server?